You can find almost everything you need to build your

 A millionaire activist piled sand on a reef in the Pacific Ocean south of Fiji, creating an artificial island to start the Republic of Minerva.
 But if you are not rich enough to make land, make it up — some of the lighter micronations claim land on imaginary continents or planets.

 In addition to the traditional territory-based nation, there is an untapped, unregulated, and unexplored area that is virtually unlimited because there is only plenty.
-Call it the cloud, or call it cyberspace.
+Call it the cloud or cyberspace.
 People spend more time emotionally and interactively connected with their friends and colleagues via the internet.
-Virtual worlds like Second Life and Blue Mars create 3-dimensional environments with their currency and constitutions.
+Virtual worlds like Second Life and Blue Mars create 3-dimensional environments with their currencies and constitutions.

-One of the essential requirements for a nation — apart from land — will be to build a population.
+One essential requirement for a nation—apart from land—is to build a population.
 Invite your friends and family to join you in this venture; you will have a small but dedicated population.
-If the land you conquer or build does not come with an indigenous people, you must bring your own to the party.
+If the land you conquer or build does not have an indigenous people, you must bring your own to the party.

 You have to decide what you demand of your citizens.
 What kind of identification will they need: a national ID card or a driving license?
 Do they pass a citizenship test or follow specific laws?